rrovetto/Orbital-Space-Ontology-Project/CONTRIBUTING.md

 * If you are an employer interested in hiring me, or are interested in sponsoring this project, then [schedule a discussion here](http://my.setmore.com/bookingpage/f18db686-98bb-41dd-9097-35218b2a1091/services/sb83f723d7838e4484783cc5a1c675f0e6eedf99d) or [send and email here](https://ontospace.wordpress.com/contact)

 CONTEXT: As an personal project that is currently unfunded, pursued in the author own time where possible, a stable environment with resources is needed to sustainably developed into the future and realize the project vision.
+NOTE: Therefore, this project does not presently have any funding to hire anyone.

 ### 2 - EDUCATIONAL SUPPORT
 * Invite me to be a PhD student at your university for this project.